melanierichards/just-build-websites/README.md

 * Go on an adventure and document it an interesting way.
 Inspiration: Hum Creative's [Guide to the Enchantments](http://enchantments.guide/)
 * Create a custom 404 page
 * Create a random number generator for picking lottery numbers ([Guidelines](docs/lottery-numbers.md))
+* Go to the [new repo page](https://github.com/new) on Github.
+Make something inspired by the randomly-generated repo name they give you